macports/macports-ports/emulators/minivmac/files/README-custom.md

 Mini vMac only offers limited control over its settings at runtime, and changes to those settings don't persist after the program quits.
-Instead, Mini vMac has a wide range of [options that can be specified at build time](http://www.gryphel.org/c/minivmac/options.html#in).
+Instead, Mini vMac has a wide range of [options][options] that can be specified at build time.
 The MacPorts Mini vMac ports expose a few of those options using subports and variants, but for complete control, you can define your own variations in the custom.conf file.

 For each variation that you want MacPorts to compile, add a line with the name of the variation between square brackets.
 Variation names should be